 1. Fill the water bottle halfway with a solution of warm water + soap

 The easiest way to clean your insulated water bottle is to treat it like you traditionally clean most dishes.
 Create a 1:1 solution of warm water and a mild detergent and fill the water bottle with it.
-Screw on the cap, closing the bottle and vigorously shake it for several seconds.
+Screw on the cap, and vigorously shake it for several seconds.
 Rinse the bottle using warm water, place it on a drying rack and let it dry.

-3. Clean deep with a bottle brush
+2. Use a bottle brush

-If you feel your bottle needs a bit of a deeper cleaning, then you need to use a bottle cleaning brush to get inside the mouth of the bottle and scrub it.
-Most insulated water bottles have a wide mouthed opening, either as its primary opening or its alternative opening.
-Use a brush with soft bristles and scrub gently.
-Chances are you might have to take this step if you have filled your bottle with something else besides water.
+If you feel your bottle needs a bit of a deeper cleaning, then you need to use a bottle cleaning brush to get to the bottom and scrub it.
+An insulated water bottle that comes with a wide mouth design is easier to clean using a brush.
+Make sure you choose a brush with soft bristles and scrub gently.
+Rinse with water and leave the bottle open for drying!

-2. Use a vinegar solution
+3. Use a vinegar solution